top of page

 Instead of jumping straight into job applications, we focused on a simple experiment.
 They took a step back and clarified three things:

-That process gave them something many people overlook in career transition: a clearer internal compass.
+That process gave them something many people overlook in career transitions: a clearer internal compass.

 Once that clarity began to form, their decisions improved.
 Their messaging became stronger.
 They were better able to articulate the value they brought, the type of role they were pursuing, and why they were a fit.
 Instead of appearing broad or uncertain, they began to present themselves with greater focus and confidence.